It’s a role fast-food commercials make fun of… Life coaching… An interesting twist coming from a company that touts healthy choices.

 When we’re growing, it’s not a medical condition or a dis-ease; it’s personal self-actualizing in process…and it gets emotionally and lifestyle messy.
 Any midwife or mother will tell you, birthing is messy too; an artist will tell you creating art is messy; a chick hatching out of its egg shell, messy; and normal life … evolving, change, self-becoming, actualizing the light, soul, and heart of all that we are!

-Love your life; it is an amazing journey, and we get to determine the quality of it.
-Let’s go for the Joy! – Anne
+Life is an amazing journey, and we get to determine the quality of it.
+Let’s play! – Anne

 One of the pivotal problems in creative growth is the question of accurate self-assessment.
 How do we know how large we can be if we don’t know how large we are?
 Frightened of being big-headed and egotistical, we seldom ask “am I being too limited, too small for who I really am?”
 Expansion can be frightening.
 Growth can feel foreign, even “wrong.”